kaleidawave/ezno/parser/README.md

 ## Goals

 - Keep under 15k lines of code (excluding `/tests` and `/examples` folders)
-- Easy to use (see `/tests` and `/examples` folders)
+- Easy to use API (see `/tests` and `/examples` folders for example usage)
+- Run in WASM
 - Keep readable and maintainable
 - **Designed for analysis and transformations**
    	- See expression identifiers can be used to bind information to
    	- Retain source positions for throwing errors
    	- All AST should be visitable.
 Immutably to collect facts or mutable to transform/remove
 - Optionally via configuration extend the ECMAscript language definition
    	- TypeScript type annotations
       		- Interfaces, enums and type alias statements
       		- Parameter, return type and variable annotations
       		- `satisfies` and `as` 😑
    	- JSX support
       		- Includes HTML comments, special handing of self closing tags from the specification
    	- Others under `feature = "extras"` 👀

 ## Non-goals

 - CSTs, close to source operations etc
    	- Source with unbalanced parenthesis/brackets
-- Increase code size or decrease readability for speed improvements
+- Increase code size or decrease readability for minor speed improvements
-- Allow adding new syntax at runtime, that would require modifying the lexer at runtime adding new tokens
+- Allow injecting additional syntax, that would require modifying the lexer at runtime adding new tokens which isn't technically possible with the setup

 ### Testing